 The Emergency Management Team is a good information source and can offer a wide range of advice and guidance.
 We also have an extensive Resources Database containing information ranging from Air Transport to Weather.

 Partnership Working – Strengthening the Island’s Resilience

 The Civil Contingencies Action 2004 (The Act) and associated guidance introduced the concept of Local Resilience Forums (LRF’s).
 This is the principal mechanism for multi-agency cooperation under the Act and is based on each Police Force area.
-Therefore we, and other local responders, are members of the Hampshire and Isle of Wight Local Resilience Forum.
+Therefore we, and other local responders, are members of the Hampshire and Isle of Wight Local Resilience Forum (website).

 The purpose of the LRF is to ensure effective delivery of duties under The Act that need to be developed in a multi-agency environment.
 In particular, the LRF process should deliver: